patrickjquinn/project-warpcode/README.md

 Capacitor is used to build and deploy to mobile applications.

+It will also support standard web and native desktop applications down the line.

 Note: This is in very early alpha and serves as proof of concept in it's current stage.
 There be dragons, etc etc.

+Active contributors very welcome.

 ## What does it look like?